ak80/edu/res/catalogs/TddGoneWrong.md

 * Test behavior, not implementation
 * Test the domain model, not the user interface

+## Zen Of TTD

+Avoid testing implementation details, test behaviors

+* A test-case per class approach is not in the spirit of TDD
+* Test outside-in
+* Only write tests to cover implementation details when you need to better understand the refactoring

+Kent Beck: "When we write a test, we imagine a perfect interface for our operation.
+We are telling ourselves a story about how the operation will look from the outside."

 ## What isolation means

 According to Beck, a unit test is a test in isolation.
 Actually that just means: no side effect (to other tests).
 It is not about: tests only one module.
 Its the test that is